RicardoMartens/learning-haskell/README.md

 | You can gain points using the bot                               	| Should   	| ❎ 	|

+## Running my challenge
+As seen there is an authentication token for my bot, which you can use freely this time.
+I am not changing it so once you run this source code you should be able to see this bot active in my channel: https://www.twitch.tv/icenezznl

+To run the code, simply install stack so you get the GHCI.
+Then, you should be able to run ghci main (run the main file).
+Then type main again and it should boot up for you
 ## A few issues
 ### The Challenge
 When I first started off, I could grasp Haskell quite easily.
 I thought it was so easy that I would make a Twitter clone, but I think I went a bit too far in that.
 So, I had to adjust my challenge and make something I actually really enjoy and should be a bit easier to do: making bots.